 If you own and operate a small business, there will come a time when you need growth capital to cover the costs of employee payroll, inventory, office rent, and business taxes, to name a few.
-It can also be used to purchase business equipment, supplies, and furniture.
-With so many business financing options available, picking the best one for your company can be difficult, and time-consuming because various funding options are available.
+A loan can also be used to purchase business equipment, supplies, and furniture.
+However, picking the best business loan can be difficult and time-consuming because various funding options are available.

 However, it does not have to be.
-Today, there are faster and simpler ways to get the funds your company needs to grow and expand.
+Today, there are faster and simpler ways to get the funds your small business needs to grow and expand.
 This Balboa Capital blog post explains how to get a business loan in five easy steps.

 1. Pick a business loan type.